thynnine/pysic/Core_f90.rst

   .. function:: core_get_bond_order_gradients(n_atoms, group_index, atom_index, slot_index, bond_order_gradients)

-    Returns the gradients of the bond order factor of the given atom with respect to moving all atoms for the given group.
+    Returns the gradients of the bond order factor of the given atom with respect to moving all atoms, for the given group.
     The routine tries to find the values in the stored precalculated values first if use_saved_bond_order_factors is true, and saves the calculated values if it does not find them.